← Work

 Discovery Phase

-Conducted on-site contextual inquiries with multiple staffing operations users of a prospective customer and internal operational uses.
+Conducted on-site contextual inquiries with multiple staffing operations users of a prospective customer and internal operational users.
 I created an agenda to cover key aspects of their workflow but let them lead the session.
-I shadowed the prospective customer users for two full days while the internal operation users were shadowed for 1 hours sessions.
+I shadowed the prospective customer users for two full days while the internal operation users were shadowed for 1-hour sessions.

 Definition Phase